366 pointsby saikatsg6 months ago23 comments

 The question that matters is: can businesses solve their problems cheaper for the same quality, or at lower quality while beating the previous Pareto-optimal cost/quality frontier.

-• thesz5 days ago
+• thesz6 months ago

 Recognizable repetition can be abstracted, reducing code base and its (running) support cost.